runtimeverification/evm-semantics/media/2018-csf/presentation.md

 ; .OpCodes
 ```

+\normalsize

 Enforcing Termination (Gas)
 ---------------------------

--   User submitted transactions could be problematic, what if they have infinite loops?
+-   User submitted transactions could have infinite loops (DoS attacks!).
--   Now miners are stuck trying to execute infinite transaction, instead of deciding consensus of the ledger for us!
 -   Solution:
-    -   Each opcode costs some *gas*, which is paid for in Ether before execution.
+    -   Each opcode costs some *gas*, paid for in Ether.
-    -   Gas spent for execution is converted back to Ether and paid to the miner.
-    -   Gas not spent for execution is converted back to Ether and refunded to the original account.
+    -   Spent gas awarded to miner, remaining refunded to account.

 Notes:

--   Tuning gas costs is an ongoing challenge, it's important to charge according to actual compute resources used (storage, memory, and CPU time).
+-   It's important to charge according to actual used compute resources.
--   New hardware means that there could be attack vectors on current gas costs; tuning is an *ongoing* effort.
+-   Tuning gas costs is an *ongoing* challenge.
--   Occasional hardfork updates to the network correct the gas costs (but also often complicate the gas logic!).
+    -   New hardware available $\Rightarrow$ new gas model.
+-   Hardforks update the gas constants/rules.

 Intercontract Executions (and the ABI)
 --------------------------------------

--   Contracts can call other contracts, which could even call the original contract again (reentrancy!!).
+-   Contracts can call other contracts (reentrancy!!).
 -   Payload to other contract is a raw string of bytes called `callData`.
 -   *External* to the EVM, the Ethereum ABI has been developed:
 -   Specifies:
     -   Calling conventions (how to interpret `callData` correctly).
     -   Some high-level types (and their mapping to EVM base types).

-EVM Nuicances (**TODO**: Spelling)
+EVM Nuisances
 -------------

+-   Unstructure controlflow: dynamically calculable jump destinations.
--   256-bit words: lots of use for crypto, but a pain for mapping cleanly to commodity hardware.
+-   256-bit words: useful for crypto, pain for hardware.
--   8-bit word-array local memory: complicates symbolic reasoning, 256-bit word expressions must be chopped up into 32 8-bit word expressions.
+-   8-bit word-array local memory: complicates symbolic reasoning.
 -   No built-in calling conventions: ABI is declared external to EVM.
--   **TODO**: More nuicances.
+-   `eval` capability: copying bytes as code and running is bad for analysis.

 KEVM: Status and Current Uses
 =============================